-Founded by 1993, Company Flow had become the heralds of the nascent indie hip-hop movement in 1996, when they had released the abrasive Funcrusher, an EP Bigg Jus, El-P and Mr. Len would enrich and improve one year and a few singles later, with the help of Rawkus Records.
+Founded by 1993, Company Flow had become the heralds of the nascent underground hip-hop movement in 1996, when they released the abrasive Funcrusher, an EP Bigg Jus, El-P and Mr. Len would enrich and improve one year and a few singles later, with the help of Rawkus Records.
 Per its title, Funcrusher Plus stripped out hip-hop.
 There wasn't any fun, funkyness or prettiness left to it.
-And only a handful of vindictive hymns were more or less catchy, like "Silence", or the sitar-infused "The Fire in Which you Burn", a collaborative track with the Juggaknots.
+Only a handful of vindictive hymns were more or less catchy, like "Silence", or the sitar-infused "The Fire in Which you Burn", a collaborative track with the Juggaknots.

-Despite the soberness, though, Co-Flow knew how to drop bombs.
+Despite the soberness, though, Company Flow knew how to drop bombs.
 The super-minimalistic, "Collude/Intrude" and "Last Good Sleep" were good examples, with their huge pulse, and their complex raps.
 And though its formula was sometimes overly austere, like with "Blind", the trio had enough strength to sublimate arid tracks like "Legends", "89.9 Detrimental" and "Vital Nerve".
 The record was excessively rude, hostile and heavy, and though, it would create a new form of hip-hop.
-It would become the template for a new generation of rappers, and countless underground scenes, all about integrity and uncompromising creativity.
+It would become the template for a new generation of rappers, and countless underground scenes, obsessed with integrity and uncompromising creativity.